ecwpz91/cloud-native-workshop-v2m1-guides/migrate-to-jboss-eap.md

 `@MessageDriven` and `@ActivationConfigProperty` annotations, along with the `MessageListener` interfaces to provide the same functionality as from Weblogic.

 Much of Weblogic's interfaces for EJB components like MDBs reside in Weblogic descriptor XML files.
-Open ``src/main/webapp/WEB-INF/weblogic-ejb-jar.xml`` to see one of these descriptors.
+From the `monolith` application folder, open `src/main/webapp/WEB-INF/weblogic-ejb-jar.xml` to see one of these descriptors.
 There are many different configuration possibilities for EJBs and MDBs in this file, but luckily our application only uses one of them, namely it configures `<trans-timeout-seconds>` to 30, which means that if a given transaction within an MDB operation takes too long to complete (over 30 seconds), then the transaction is rolled back and exceptions are thrown.
 This interface is